BonavistaRC/BonavistaRC.github.io/captain.markdown

 ---

-## Your Responsibilities
+## Your Contributions
-As a Block Captain, you will:
+As a Block Captain, you can:
 - Communicate information and action plans to neighbours (distribute flyers, newsletters, and other important communications).
 - Build a contact list for your street to maintain communication with the residents on your block via email or phone.
 - Help gather feedback from residents and pass it on to the RC Committee.